Borets/demoUVapp/README.md

 ## 🚀 Deployment on Render

-This app is configured for seamless deployment on Render.com with native UV support:
+This app leverages Render's **native UV support** for lightning-fast deployments:

 1. **Fork this repository**
 2. **Connect to Render**: